mossy2100/ecmascript/base4and32literals.md

 - the main readers of code are programmers, and the one language all programmers know is profanity
-- the likelihood that anyone will be exposed to triacontakaidecimal integer literals on a regular enough basis that a curse word would accidentally appear in one and the user would be offended rather than amused is vanishgly small and of minimal consequence
+- the likelihood that anyone will be exposed to triacontakaidecimal integer literals on a regular enough basis that a curse word would accidentally appear in one and the user would be offended rather than amused is extremely small and of minimal consequence

 See: Douglas Crockford, "Base32 Encoding" http://www.crockford.com/wrmg/base32.html

-#### New system
+### New system

 The proposal offered here is a slight modification of Crockford's, excluding "T" rather than "U", to avoid confusion between the "0t" prefix and the digit characters.